Session MCP Server

 url | string | ✓ | URL to navigate to.
 Supports absolute URLs (e.g. ‘https://example.com/page’) and relative URLs (e.g. ‘/page’), which are resolved against the current tab’s URL. |

-Section titled “see_accessibilityTree”Capture the accessibility tree of the current page as a structured JSON object.
-Use to understand page semantics — roles, names, ARIA states (checked, expanded, disabled, …) — without parsing raw HTML.
-Each node’s ‘source’ field is a CSS selector that can be passed directly to actuation tools for targeting.
-Prefer see_domSnapshot when you need Webfuse ID (wf-id) targeting or want the full HTML structure.
+Section titled “see.accessibilityTree”Capture the accessibility tree of the current page as a structured JSON object.
+Use to understand page semantics - roles, names, ARIA states (checked, expanded, disabled, …) - without parsing raw HTML.
+Each node includes a wf-id by default (see webfuseIDs option) that can be passed as a string directly as the target to actuation tools.
+Prefer see.domSnapshot when you need the full HTML structure.

 | Parameter | Type | Required | Description |